Castian999/Backrooms/README.md

 2025-11-24 : ❌ 0 pomodoros | Lost the day to procrastination — but the streak continues tomorrow.
 2025-11-25 : ☑️ 1 pomodoro | Completed the theory of Physics Vol. 2, Chapter 5 (Heat Transfer).
 Momentum returning.
 2025-11-26 : ⛔ 0 pomodoros | Day spent restructuring routine — necessary reset for future consistency.
+2025-11-27 : ❌ 0 pomodoros | Lost to procrastination, but determined to break the pattern.